Healthy You - Every Day

 Keep it cool

 Once you have lunch ready, make sure it’s packed properly.
-“When lunches with perishable food aren’t kept cold enough, harmful bacteria can multiply quickly,” Raab says.
+“When lunches with perishable food aren’t kept cold enough, harmful bacteria can multiply quickly,” Dr. Kawamura says.

-These tips will help keep your little one’s lunch at the right temperature:
+These tips will help keep your child’s lunch at the right temperature:

-• Prepare the food the night before and pack lunch bags right before leaving home.
+• Prepare the food the night before and refrigerate overnight.
+Pack lunch bags right before leaving home in the morning.

-• Send lunch to school in a soft-sided lunch box or insulated bag that’s made for keeping food cold.
+• Use a soft-sided lunch box or insulated bag that’s made for keeping food cold.

 Need more nutrition information?